gabelluardo/anime-dl/README.md

 ### Known issue

-Sometimes scraper may not work due to sketchy workaround based on stored cookie values.
+1. Scraper only allow one search at a time.
-`--` separator is needed before urls when `-d <dir>...` is used, because structopt reads the urls as `-d` args
+2. `--` separator is needed before urls when `-d <dir>...` is used, because structopt reads the urls as `-d` args.

 ### License